Blueberry Inn: Production

 The film is written and directed by Sonia Guggenheim and produced by Katrina Kudlick for Fever Dream Studios and Hadley Greswold of Dancing Fox Entertainment.

 The cast is led by Jack Davenport and also includes Sophia Di Martino, Michael Maloney, Florence Hall, Jonathan Oldfield, Alexander Arnold, Ace Bhatti and Chloe Lea.

 Principal photography began in Yorkshire in May 2025 with filming locations including Castle Howard, near Malton, North Yorkshire, as well as York city centre.

+Release

+The film is scheduled to be released in the United Kingdom on 12 March 2027.